itdojo/devtools/README.md

 ***

 ### `getOS`
 Returns the OS the script is running on (Windows, MacOS, Linux).
-I use it to determine if my script can continue (Example: if my script will only run on Linux).  getOS only returns the OS, it's up to you to do decide what to do with that info in your script.
+I use it to determine if my script can continue (Example: if my script will only run on Linux).  `getOS` only returns the generic OS name ("Windows", "Linux", "Darwin" (MacOS), etc.), it's up to you to do decide what to do with that info in your script.

 #### How to use `getOS`